fbpx

 From Chiang Mai I headed up the 118 to Chiang Rai.

-Not my favorite road, but it did give me an opportunity to stop in at the fantastic abandoned building that appears to be modeled on Angkor Wat, at Mae Kachan Hot Springs.
+Not my favorite road, but it did give me an opportunity to stop in at the fantastic abandoned building that appears to be modeled on Angkor Wat, at Mae Kachan Hot Springs.>After a short stop there and walk around the old building, it was a straight ride up to Chiang Rai.

 I checked in at the Cordelia Hotel, which I found to be clean, fairly quiet and of good value, then headed off to meet my friend and to attend the International Jazz Festival at the fantastic Singha Park.